The common cold is a sneaky little booger!

 And, if a cold virus (or flu) does make it in, there are many natural remedies that can help relieve symptoms while assisting your body at the same time.
 Read more home-remedies here: What!?
 I Can’t Believe You Are Sick!

-Until then, bundle up, sip on some stock, and enjoy winter!
+Until then, bundle up, sip on some stock, and enjoy the season!